gicentre/scrc/docs/flow/allScotland.md

 <div class="wide" id="laGridDiffFlowMap2a"></div>

-##### We have seen that the numbers of workers in '_officeClosed_' roles moving between Edinburgh and Falkirk, Fife and West Lothian are comparable to or higher than those in '_likelyOperating_' roles - but are these people commuting to or from Edinburgh?
+##### We have seen that the numbers of workers in '_officeClosed_' roles moving between Edinburgh and Falkirk, Fife and West Lothian are comparable to, or higher than, those in '_likelyOperating_' roles - but are these people commuting to Edinburgh or from Edinburgh?

 <div class="wide" id="laGridDiffFlowMap3a"></div>